-Be flexible on your menu!
+Be flexible on your Thanksgiving dinner meal plan!
 Many of the traditional Thanksgiving ingredients will on sale, but it is still a good idea to create a back up plan in case an item is too expensive (or is out of stock) to be included in this year’s menu.
 Life will go on even if you serve apple pie instead of pumpkin or pecan.

 Take your time and life circumstances into consideration when making your menu plan.
 I prepare for our celebration over several days to make it easier.
 If your time is limited, consider spreading out the cooking like I do, having your extended family help out by bringing a dish, or cutting back on the number of dishes you make.
 I like to make all the dishes when it is my turn to host, but my sister-in-law is an aeronautical engineer with limited spare time, so when she hosts she has a potluck Thanksgiving.
 When my mother-in-law hosts Thanksgiving, she makes a turkey, a green vegetable side dish, and a potato side dish.
 It isn’t the traditional feast, but everything my mother-in-law makes is amazing, so it is still a wonderful holiday dinner.